 Here at Stratford-upon-Avon Butterfly Farm we constantly change our exhibits to make things different for our returning visitors.
 We have a number of species that we keep off show so that we can vary and rotate our displays.

-Latest arrivals in the Metropolis are the Pumpkin Patch Tarantula and the Camel Spider.
+Latest arrivals in the Metropolis are the Pumpkin Patch Tarantula and the Red Clawed Crayfish.

-Please find below some of the creatures currently on display in Minibeast Metropolis.
+Please find below some of the other creatures currently on display in Minibeast Metropolis.

 The Radiant Sun Beetle is a type of Beetle found throughout the Middle East.